imagej/imagej.github.io/_pages/Uploading_plugins.md

 Two different methods are applied: one for *.jar* files and one for all the other files.
 For regular files, the file name (without trailing NUL nor line feed character) and the exact file contents are piped into the SHA-1 algorithm.
 For *.jar* files, the file names of the <u>entries</u> and the exact contents of those files are pushed through the SHA-1 algorithm, one after another.

 The reason why *.jar* files are different is that they are really nothing more than glorified *.zip* files, and as such contain timestamps.
 If those timestamps differ, the *.zip* files differ.
-So if developer Anne Berlin compiles some plugin in Chicago and developer Dario Espana compiles the same plugin on Fiji, chances are that the timestamps are different, and therefore the *.jar* files, even if they contain the same ''.class' files\!
+So if developer Anne Berlin compiles some plugin in Chicago and developer Dario Espana compiles the same plugin on Fiji, chances are that the timestamps are different, and therefore the *.jar* files, even if they contain the same ''.class' files!

 ### The database